ajupton/LA_ICP_MS-Routines_FMNH/README.md

 Features coming include:

--Conversion of data to log scale
+- Conversion of data to log scale
--Dendrogram object creation and analysis
+- Dendrogram object creation and analysis
--Plotting, coloring, and creating cutoffs for dendrograms as a heuristic tool -Creating clusters based on dendrogram objects -Principal Components Analysis using clusters from dendrogram objects -Building scree plots to show variance explained -Exploring eigenvector loadings on PCA
+- Plotting, coloring, and creating cutoffs for dendrograms as a heuristic tool
+- Creating clusters based on dendrogram objects
+- Principal Components Analysis using clusters from dendrogram objects
+- Building scree plots to show variance explained
+- Exploring eigenvector loadings on PCA
--Using Partitioning Around Mediods based on Silhouette Analysis to compare to HCA clusters -Visualizing a priorr information about sherds to provide insight to the analysis
+- Using Partitioning Around Mediods based on Silhouette Analysis to compare to HCA clusters
+- Visualizing a priorr information about sherds to provide insight to the analysis